Link building. It’s the backbone of SEO.

 When they’re done properly, press releases can effectively plant seeds for new backlinks to your site.

-By “properly,” I mean that they provide newsworthy information and that they include a non-promotional link back to your site.
+By “properly,” we mean that they provide newsworthy information and that they include a non-promotional link back to your site.

 Reserve press releases for truly newsworthy events.